- Academics

 A holistic approach to improving cities

-Doctoral track students will engage with CUSP’s urban science faculty, experts in methodological aspects pertaining to complexity (dynamical systems, multi-agent systems, network science, and risk engineering), informatics (AI, machine learning, and robotics), and sensing (Internet of Things, smart infrastructure, wireless).
+Participants in the Doctoral Track engage with CUSP’s urban science faculty, gaining expertise in complexity (dynamical systems, multi-agent systems, network science, and risk engineering), informatics (AI, machine learning, and robotics), and sensing (Internet of Things, smart infrastructure, wireless technologies).

 Academically Inclusive

-A unique opportunity to expand beyond traditionally narrow academic pathways and develop a broad perspective at the intersections between disciplines.
+Expand beyond traditionally narrow academic pathways and develop a broad perspective at the intersection of key disciplines.

 Engage with Industry Leaders